Cognitive Behavioral Therapy—Therapists and Psychologists in Newport News, VA

 - Learned cognitive and emotional skills that they use for many years after CBT

-The staff at Thriveworks Newport News provides cognitive behavioral therapy for a variety of challenges that clients face.
+The counselors and psychologists at Thriveworks Newport News provides cognitive behavioral therapy for a variety of challenges that clients face.
 Our therapists and counselors have seen meaningful change take place within their client’s lives through first changing their own negative thought patterns.

 Untrue Thoughts and Cognitive Distortions